-Gradient Fill Layers / Masks in Photoshop Tutorial
+Gradient Fill Layers And Masks In Photoshop | How To Tutorials

-8. Dragging from gradients panel
+Dragging from presets panel